lsr-explore/InterviewPrepAlgorithms/README.md

 # InterviewPrepAlgorithms

-These are examples of algorithms and data structures to review when preparing for a Front End Interview.
+Resources for preparing for the algorithm portion of Front End job interviews

 ### General Scoping
   Before diving in, make sure you understand the scope of the problem you are being asked to solve